Practices of Orientation:

 These in-person workshops offer a calm, welcoming space for creative reflection, conversation, and community connection in uncertain times.
 No artistic experience is required; the emphasis is on process, curiosity, and shared exploration rather than finished artwork.
 All materials are provided.

 Come as you are.
-Mark what matters.
+Imagine what lies beyond the known.

 • May 17, 2026 4-6:30 pm